-In the past three years, there has been an increase in the number of modified audit opinions concerning municipalities (from 13 % in 2019 to 18 % in 2020), which accounts for the growing overall percentage of modified opinions.
-A key reason for this trend is the fact that the financial statements of municipalities managing smaller budgets (where the probability for misstatements is lower) are being audited in September-October, and therefore the possibility for corrections in the course of the audit is restricted.
-BNAO audits the financial statements of the nationally significant central government entities and municipalities in the period between March and July.
+In the past three years, there has been an increase in the number of modified audit opinions concerning municipalities (from 13 % in 2019 to 18 % in 2020, to 30% in 2021), which accounts for the growing overall percentage of modified opinions.
+Key reasons for this trend are:

+- The financial statements of municipalities under Art.
+54 para.
+2 of the BNAO Act where the probability for misstatements is higher due to the fact that they are not being carried out annually, but at a certain frequency and/or on the basis of a risk assessment.